Archive for

 Pittsburgh, Pennsylvania, USA

-For roughly six years the Glam look was big, the music was big, the hair and makeup — big too.
+For roughly six years the Glam look was big, the music was big, the hair and makeup big too.
 For all intents and purposes, the genre distilled in to Punk by 1976 but not before leaving us with some mighty fine records and a few very silly looking performers.
-Glam Rock Baby… takes a look back at acts like the Sweet, Slade, T. Rex, Mud, Sparks, and Gary Glitter with a year by year review of the short but influential period known as Glam.
-Be sure to follow the pointer to Doremi Designs (http://www.doremi.co.uk/ ) before you are done with Glam Rock Baby… Look for the Inner City Unit listing there.
-Steve Pond, who is responsible for Glam Rock Baby… has been involved with the band that Ira Robbins of Trouser Press (http://webx.trouserpress.com/) (SdJotD 970530) called "…a devolving London five piece whose music is so far over the edge that it almost defies comprehension, Had the Bonzo Dog Band spent the `70s attending muddy rock festivals this might have been the outcome".
+Glam Rock Baby takes a look back at acts like the Sweet, Slade, T. Rex, Mud, Sparks, and Gary Glitter with a year by year review of the short but influential period known as Glam.
+Be sure to follow the pointer to Doremi Designs (http://www.doremi.co.uk/ ) before you are done with Glam Rock Baby Look for the Inner City Unit listing there.
+Steve Pond, who is responsible for Glam Rock Baby has been involved with the band that Ira Robbins of Trouser Press (http://webx.trouserpress.com/) (SdJotD 970530) called " a devolving London five piece whose music is so far over the edge that it almost defies comprehension, Had the Bonzo Dog Band spent the `70s attending muddy rock festivals this might have been the outcome".
 The band is no longer together in original form, but the entire catalog is available as free MP3s!

 If you haven't had enough Glam, visit the Glam Name Generator.
 Suggested by Ginchy Bangplanet at 107.9 Life FM - Spirit Of The City (http://www.life.on.net) (SdJotD 000612) in Adelaide, this gem does little more than come up with a stage name for you.
 I'm now Irridescent Dandymullet which is one of the best fake names I've ever been given.
 There's a pointer to another name generator at the Glam Name Generator and without giving the entire thing away, it's based on a character who shows up in Dav Pilkey's Captain Underpants books (Publisher's age: 7 to 10 years) (http://www.etoys.com/book/g/category/04/12/27/).
 What a strange episode of Site du Jour of the Day this has been.
 (Back to top of page)

-Listen to Site du Jour of the Day Radio at Live365.com!_
+Sign up to receive Site du Jour of the Day episodes by e-mail! |

 Fill out this short form which gives you the option to provide information about your interests